jajaperson/PKM/Vault/Zen/Discriminant of a number field.md

 \Delta_{K} := \Delta_{K:\mathbb{Q}}(\alpha_{1},\dots,\alpha_{n})
 \end{align*}
 $$
-where the latter quantity is the [[discriminant of a separable extension]]. and is an [[Integers|integer]] independent of the choice of integral basis.[^2022]
+where the latter quantity is the [[discriminant of a separable extension]] and is an [[Integers|integer]] independent of the choice of integral basis.[^2022]

 > [!check]- Proof